 Conclusions The Lube FMEA Worksheet provides the lubrication specialist with a tool to utilize the general framework of FMEA to precisely define lubrication-related failure within the context of a machine’s function and contribution to meeting the company’s business objectives.

 By eliminating the practice of casually lumping technically unrelated failures into the category of “lubrication failure,” a new level of precision in maintenance and control over leading root causes of failure can be achieved.
 A related process can be applied to the deductive FRCA process to more effectively define lubrication failures after the fact.
-That subject will be addressed in another issue of Practicing Oil Analysis magazine.

 1. Moubray, J. (1997) Reliability-Centered